liferay/liferay-docs/devGuide/en/chapters/04-liferay-faces-development.markdown

 ![Liferay Faces logo](../../images/04-liferay-faces-logo.png)

 Do you want to develop MVC-based portlets using the Java EE standard?
-Do you want use a portlet development framework that provides a UI component model that makes it easy to develop sophisticated, rich UIs?
-Or, have you been developing web apps using JSF that you'd like to use in Liferay Portal?
-If you answered yes to any of these questions, you're in luck! *Liferay Faces* provides all of these capabilities, and more.
+Do you want to use a portlet development framework with a UI component model that makes it easy to develop sophisticated, rich UIs?
+Or have you been writing web apps using JSF that you'd like to use in Liferay Portal?
+If you answered yes to any of these questions, you're in luck! *Liferay Faces* provides all of these capabilities and more.

 Liferay Faces is an umbrella project that provides support for the JavaServer&#8482; Faces (JSF) standard within Liferay Portal.
 It encompasses the